NikolaMilosa/blog/content/posts/opinion-miner.md

 2. I could train my own AI which could do something like that.
 3. Or I could just ask somebody else to do it?
 And do it for free (-ish)...

 This is the first time where I wanted to deploy a local instance of some LLM and try to integrate it in the solution.
 So technically I went with the third option.
 A quick Google search later I found [modelz](https://github.com/tensorchord/modelz-llm) which I could easily port into my python script and *voila* I have myself a local chatbot!
 On their repository they state the models they support and what are the recommended settings for running.
 Since my work laptop doesn't have a GPU I was left to play with two CPU models that come from bloomz.
 They don't have a lot of parameters but for a demo they are nice.
 What I like the most about it is that it was easy to test.
-For a production service you probably wouldn't use your own chatbot since you need some basic stuff.
+For a production service you probably wouldn't use your own chatbot since you need some advanced hardware stuff and you are better off paying some money than trying to do it yourself.

 Since the text that I scraped was html I used [beautifulsoup](https://pypi.org/project/beautifulsoup4/) to extract just the relevant text.
 After that I had to do some tweaking for it to work on a local machine.
 I didn't figure out why but when I ask a local LLM for a completion based on a larger text it just crashes so what I did instead is buffer them in batches of 3.
 ```python